Summary:

 There are some very good ways companies can adopt by deploying digital technologies to encourage safe sharing of data and thereby build the third pillar of trust

-1. Giving control to users of their personal data.
-Data sharing is not in the say of losing privacy.
+- Giving Control to Users of Their Data: Data sharing is not in the way of losing privacy.
 It is all about loss of control that keeps the customers worried and powerless.
 So let the customers take the reins.
 Offer them their privacy dashboard where they can keep tabs on what data is being collected and how is it used by the company.

-2. Cultivating consumer data accuracy.
-With data sharing, you are providing seamless personalized services to your consumers.
+- Cultivating Consumer Data Accuracy: With data sharing, you are providing seamless personalized services to your consumers.
 And that works only if the data is accurate.
 This is not possible with third-party data.
 Hence, instead, organizations should turn towards collecting data that comes directly from the customer.

-3. Economic usage of personally identified customer information.
-With a meager of privacy protection regulations that fail to determine and quantify the amount of data required from customers’ end, the organizations should choose to use and analyze customer data very wisely and with less quantity.
+- Economic usage of personally identified customer information: With a meagre of privacy protection regulations that fail to determine and quantify the amount of data required from customers’ end, organizations should choose to use and analyze customer data very wisely and with less quantity.
 For eg, conducting analytics and calculations with recent technology developments wherein the customer data remains encrypted even while undergoing analysis.

 Security and Reliability

-1. Decrease fraud cases by verifying people identity who claim to be customers or service providers.
-Digital technologies can be used to identify customers based on their online behavior alone and provide a friction less experience.
-For eg., the company’s call center uses voice recognition technology to verify phone transactions and to clamp down on errors and frauds.
+- Decrease Fraud Cases by Verifying People’s Identity Who Claims to be Customers or Service Providers: Digital technologies can be used to identify customers based on their online behaviour alone and provide a frictionless experience.
+For eg., the company’s call centre uses voice recognition technology to verify phone transactions and to clamp down on errors and fraud.

-2. Harnessing automation and AI to reduce errors and frauds.
-AI and Automation technology can generate more information than humans.
+- Harnessing Automation and AI to Reduce Errors and Fraud: AI and Automation technology can generate more information than humans.
 For eg., a financial services provider deploys a secure chat bot that supports customers who wish to share sensitive financial and personal information.
 This enables data protection from human operators.

-3. Warning users with an alert in case of any suspicious account activity.
-There are intelligent threat detection tools that caution users against anomalous and suspicious activity in their accounts.
-For eg., technology providers send an alert to the users about suspicious account login attempts or many financial institutions need users to authenticate unusual or significant transactions.
+- Warning Users with an Alert in Case of Any Suspicious Account Activity: There are intelligent threat detection tools that caution users against anomalous and suspicious activity in their accounts.
+For eg., technology providers send an alert to users about suspicious account login attempts or many financial institutions need users to authenticate unusual or significant transactions.

 Final Thoughts